Project:

 The Flowers project started unintentionally when Zezé, of Zezé Flowers in New York, gave Denis a single white Anemone, setting way to artistic collaboration between the legendary flower-designer and the photographer.

-Ten years on, Denis had developed a sensitivity to the poetics of flowers, where he sees each one as a cosmic event.
+Ten years on, Denis had developed a sensitivity to the poetics of flowers, where he sees each bloom as a cosmic event.
 Photographing flowers is part of his mindfulness practice.